 When are haircuts used?

-One example of when haircuts are used is when central banks lend money to commercial banks.
+One example of the use of haircuts is when central banks lend money to commercial banks.
 In return for the loan, as a form of insurance, the central bank will ask for collateral (find out more about collateral).
-However, it will apply a haircut, i.e. a reduction, to the value of this collateral.
-Taking the example above, an asset worth €1 million at fair market price, but given a 20% haircut, would only be sufficient to receive a loan of €0.8 million.
+However, it will apply a haircut (that is, a reduction) to the value of this collateral.
+Taking the example above, a commercial bank would receive a loan of €0.8 million, as that is what the asset is valued at after a 20% haircut.

 Why are haircuts used?